nickolu/financial-widgets/README.md

+# Financial Widgets

+Just a sample react app to render some invoices and allow you to add/edit the data.

-# Getting Started with Create React App
+# Built Using Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).